Covered in this UK silver buyers information guide:

 Tips – advice for buying & selling silver bullion coins and bars

-How the coin trade pricing works; Silver coin retailers add a coin re-sale premium on top of the Mint production and resale premiums, on top of which 20% UK Vat is also added, unless it’s a secondary market Margin scheme sale, in which case the tax is paid on the profit margin.
+How the coin trade pricing works; Silver coin retailers add a coin re-sale premium on top of the Mint production and resale premiums, on top of which 20% UK Vat is also added, unless the coins are being sold through a secondary market Margin scheme, in which case the tax is paid on the sellers profit margin.

 Sourcing reasonable quantities of silver bullion from UK margin scheme sellers can be a time consuming challenge, especially at times of bullion price appreciation because there simply isn’t a lot of quality silver coins and bars coming onto the second hand market.
 Linking buyers directly with silver sellers on the secondary silver market is something I am actively engaged with to help silver investors find reputable sources for accumulating silver bullion at fair trade prices.